Renormalised 3-point functions of stress tensors and conserved currents in CFT: Introduction

 For 2- and 3-point correlators, these form factors are simply functions of the corresponding momentum magnitudes.
-The complicated tensorial Ward identities deriving from conformal symmetry then reduce to a simple set of scalar partial differential equations for the form factors.
+The complicated tensorial Ward identities deriving from conformal symmetry now reduce to a simple set of scalar partial differential equations for the form factors.
 Those corresponding to the special conformal Ward identities factorise and can be solved by elementary separation of variables.
 The remaining dilatation Ward identities can be solved by performing a Mellin transform to extract the components of appropriate scaling weight.
-The resulting form factors can be expressed in terms of a class of integrals involving three modified Bessel functions that we call {\it triple-$K$ integrals}.
+The resulting form factors are then conveniently expressed in terms of {\it triple-$K$ integrals}, a class of integrals involving three modified Bessel functions.

 From a practical perspective, this first-principles approach, based on solving the conformal Ward identities directly in momentum space, is considerably more efficient than attempting to Fourier transform the known expressions for position-space correlators.
-In fact, for the correlators we study in this paper, such an approach fails due to the appearance of divergences arising from integrating over configurations for which the operator insertions coincide.
-Indeed, the classic position-space expressions for CFT correlators are in any case only valid at non-coincident points: specific contact terms must be added to cancel the divergences in the Fourier transform.
+In fact, for the correlators we study in this paper, a naive attempt to Fourier transform fails due to the appearance of divergences arising from integrating over configurations with coincident operator insertions.
+The position-space expressions for CFT correlators often quoted in textbooks are only valid at non-coincident points: specific contact terms must be added to produce {\it renormalised} correlation functions which are well-defined distributions, for which the Fourier transform then exists.
+Such renormalised position-space expressions (constructed, for example, using differential renormalisation \cite{Freedman:1991tk}) for some of the correlators we study here can be found in \cite{Osborn:1993cr, Erdmenger:1996yc}.
+Even when renormalisation is not required, however, carrying out the Fourier transform explicitly requires considerable effort, see for example \cite{Bzowski:2013sza}.